 Adobe sits at the top of this year’s Leaders quadrant.
 Its robust platform offers a complete lead management solution with a range of functional options for every campaign stage.
 Marketo Engage customers will benefit from Adobe’s global footprint and direct sales capabilities.
 Oracle holds its own in this quadrant, with the Eloqua platform offering powerful compatibility with B2B enterprise customers.
 Eloqua also provides one of the best lead cleansing, deduplication, and enrichment set of capabilities on the market.

 HubSpot is the sole vendor in this year’s Challengers quadrant.
 Its ease of use remains a strong differentiating attribute, making it a good choice for smaller marketing teams.
-This vendor also demonstrates a clear understanding of the market with its strong marketing execution and clear roadmap that align with the company’s core audience of small and midsize B2B organizations.
-Additionally, HubSpot’s freemium pricing model provides interested parties with a very low cost of entry.
+This vendor also demonstrates a clear understanding of the market with its strong marketing execution and a clear roadmap that aligns with its core audience of small and midsize B2B organizations.
+Additionally, HubSpot’s freemium pricing model provides interested parties with a meager cost of entry.

 Acoustic sits at the very top of the Visionaries quadrant, almost bordering on Leader.
 Its product is focused on multichannel lead management capabilities and primarily serves large B2C enterprises.
 Acoustic’s workflow creation includes standard out-of-the-box triggers as well as unlimited customer trigger creation.
 Pega maintains its Visionary status with unified lead and customer data through its Customer Decision Hub and Customer Engagement Hub.
 This vendor provides robust support for healthcare insurance organizations with strong AI technologies and competencies.

-SAP Marketing Cloud natively allows users to view customer profiles through every interaction stage, as well as across its different SAP CRM products.
-It also allows for multiple lead scoring schemes to be run in parallel, resulting in more personalization and individualization across channels.
-Zoho lies on the border between Visionary and Niche Player, offering CRM products that are broadly focused on lead management with a unified data model to enable sales and marketing collaboration.
-It has a particularly strong go-to-market strategy, a robust ecosystem of implementation partners, and a comprehensive 2020 roadmap.
+SAP Marketing Cloud natively allows users to view customer profiles through every interaction stage and across its different SAP CRM products.
+It also allows multiple lead scoring schemes to be run in parallel, resulting in more personalization and individualization across channels.
+Zoho lies on the border between Visionary and Niche Player, offering CRM products broadly focused on lead management with a unified data model to enable sales and marketing collaboration.
+It has a solid go-to-market strategy, a robust ecosystem of implementation partners, and a comprehensive 2020 roadmap.

-CRMNEXT is known for its ability to handle large, complex lead management tasks in large financial institutions, including support of some of the biggest branch networks and banking processes worldwide.
+CRMNEXT is known for handling large, complex lead management tasks in large financial institutions, including supporting some of the biggest branch networks and banking processes worldwide.
 On the other hand, SMBs and midsize organizations with a direct and/or indirect global presence will find Freshworks attractive for its international presence.
-Resulticks rCloud has a clear, easy-to-use UI that can enable marketers to easily build and modify complex lead journeys.
+Resulticks rCloud has a clear, easy-to-use UI that can enable marketers to build and modify complex lead journeys.
 The platform also provides AI-driven journey flow and content recommendations based on selected audience attributes.

 - What’s Changed: 2020 Gartner Magic Quadrant for CRM Lead Management - August 24, 2020